SnowyMouse/chimera/README.md

 sentence.

 ### Can I use Chimera under a license besides GNU GPL version 3?
-Short answer: Probably not.

-Long answer: It's not impossible.
-You would first need to ask *all* of the developers of upstream Chimera for permission.
-Chimera, however, also depends on [Invader](https://github.com/SnowyMouse/invader) for map compression, and this is licensed under the GPL as well.
-So, you'd have to either remove the Invader dependency (thus no map compression - required for map downloading!) or ask *all* of the developers of upstream Invader for permission, too.
+Probably not.
+You would first need to ask *all* of the developers of Chimera for permission.

 ### Why am I seeing an error saying that strings.dll is missing?
 This error can occur when a required DirectX 9 library isn't installed.
 The fix